wareya/zerostrap/readme.md

 # Zerostrap

+A boot sector programming language that you can actually use

+## About

 Zerostrap is a bare-metal-capable programming language meant for bootstrapping (e.g. compiler toolchains) from a trusted root.
 It comes in **370 or fewer bytes** of machine code, making it genuinely auditable, but it's still powerful enough to actually use despite being so small.

 The x86 version runs in 32-bit protected mode and gives you full access to all 32-bit memory, and also the i8042 (PS/2 or USB) keyboard input interrupt.
 This isn't sleight of hand, either: fitting into 370 bytes *includes the x86 16-bit to 32-bit mode bootstrap and startup-time interpreted program input*; the interpreter itself is somewhere around 270 bytes.